21-Days/play/README.md

 # StoryScript Docs

-WARNING, DOCS NOT UPDATED!

-(The main Documentation for StoryScript is located at: http://21days.RGTN.ml/StoryScript.html)
+The main Documentation for StoryScript is located at the Wiki for this repository: https://github.com/RGTN/21-Days/wiki

 QuickLinks: